|Purpose:||Relaxation, Discovery, Culture, History|

 Day 7: Chiang Mai, Phuket

-After some leisurely time in Chiang Mai, transfer to Chiang Mai International Airport to board your flight to Phuket.
+After your leisurely day in Chiang Mai, transfer to Chiang Mai International Airport in order to board by your onward flight to Phuket.
 Upon arrival in Phuket International Airport, you will be welcomed and transferred to your hotel in Phuket.
 [B]

 Day 10: Phuket, Bangkok, USA

 After your leisurely day in Phuket (normal check-out time is 12:00 noon), you will be met and transferred to Phuket International Airport where you will board by Bangkok bound flight.
 [B]

 [B]= Breakfast | [B/L] = Breakfast and Lunch | [B/D] = Breakfast and dinner